kasmr/100-days-of-kasmrs-coding/Challenge_log.md

 https://github.com/kasmr/100-days-of-kasmrs-coding/commit/6dd6a6cec936a94fbe3941b718ee8c972cc0b70c

-Day #17 Today i've learned:
+Day #17 Today I've learned:
 1) Compare Scopes of the ```var``` and ```let``` Keywords
 2) How to declare a variable with const keyword (Note: A common practice when naming constants is to use all uppercase letters, with words separated by an underscore.)
 3) How to mutate an Array Declared with const